|

 DATA SHOWS THAT AN IDENTITY THEFT OCCURS EVERY THREE SECONDS

 Millions of Americans fall victim to identity theft every year.
 The effects can be widespread - hurting credit scores, home buying and even job opportunities.
 Data shows that an identity theft occurs every three seconds and in 2012 identity fraud activity equaled more than $21 billion in losses.
 But there are some ways you can try to make yourself a less obvious target.
+When shopping and banking online you have to be vigilant.
+Here are four tips to keep your online transactions secure.

 1. Use the Right Card